thevickypedia/stock_monitor/README.md

 2. Verify sender and recipient (can be same but not advisable) email addresses in AWS SES (Simple Email Service)

-3. Create a lambda function or ECS task if you wish to run this on a cron schedule / on demand (optional as you can run it using your local interpreter)
+3. Create a lambda function or ECS task if you wish to run this on a cron schedule / on demand (optional as you can run it using your local IDE)

 ## Setup